-- 1. The licensed premises will be a home office where sales invoices are processed online for an on-premises liquor licence - catering service.
-A Home Business is covered under the SEPP requirements. - 2.
-No Police submission was received - 3.
-No public submissions were received relating to any matters with the application. - 4.
+- 1. The licensed premises will be a home office where sales invoices are processed online.
+A Home Business is covered under the SEPP requirements.
+No objection received from council. - 2.
+A Police submission was not received - 3.
+Three public submissions received objecting the issue of the liquor licence, concerns raised regarding (safety, noise, limited parking spots & trading hours). - 4.
 The licensed premises will be a home office where sales invoices are processed online.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.